Fragmentation (reproduction)

-Fragmentation in multicellular or colonial organisms is a form of asexual reproduction or cloning, where an organism is split into fragments upon maturation and the split part becomes the new individual.
+Fragmentation in multicellular or colonial organisms is a form of asexual reproduction or cloning, where an organism splits into fragments upon maturation, creating a new individual if the split part is large enough.

 The organism may develop specific organs or zones to shed or be easily broken off.
 If the splitting occurs without the prior preparation of the organism, both fragments must be able to regenerate the complete organism for it to function as reproduction.

 Fragmentation as a method of reproduction is seen in organisms such as spirogyra, filamentous cyanobacteria, molds, lichens, sponges, acoel flatworms, some annelid worms and sea stars.

 Fragmentation in various organisms

 Molds, yeasts and mushrooms, all of which are part of the Fungi kingdom, produce tiny filaments called hyphae.
 These hyphae obtain food and nutrients from the body of other organisms to grow and fertilize.
 Then a piece of hyphae breaks off and grows into a new individual and the cycle continues.

 Many lichens produce specialized structures that can easily break away and disperse.
 These structures contain both hyphae of the mycobiont and the algae (phycobiont) (see soredia and isidia).
 Larger fragments of the thallus may break away when the lichen dries or due to mechanical disturbances (see the section on reproduction in lichens).